 Facilities for Disabled Fans

 Deepdale offers a wide range of disabled facilities by the club’s own admission, with pitch-level entry and seating for wheelchair users and elevated seating for wheelchair users in three stands with step-free access.

 Hearing looped equipment is available in the Bill Shankly Kop, while all stands comprise accessible toilet and catering facilities for all wheelchair users and ambulant disabled.

 Pre-match booking is advised but not essential.
-Give the ticket office a call on 0870 442 1966 for more details.
-However, Preston North End advises that Boro' supporters will have an allocation sent to the club.
+Give the ticket office a call on 0870 442 1966 or email [email protected] if you’d like more details.

 Pubs are scarce in the immediate area, but further up or Tom Finney Way, is Sumners.
 Home and away fans mix here with a good-sized garden and decent food.
 It’s towards the Sainsbury’s superstore and away from the town centre.

-At around 200 miles, this will be one of the longer journeys for Stevenage fans.
+At around 200 miles, this is one of the longer journeys for Stevenage fans.
 A conservative estimate places the journey time at more than 3.5 hours.
-Essential components of the trip are the M1 and M6, or the A14 and M6.
+Essential components of the trip are the M1 and M6 – or the A14 and M6.

 Services to: LONDON EUSTON

 The station is around a mile from the stadium, so be prepared for a lengthy walk.
 Head east on Fishergate towards Mount Street.
 Continue onto Church Street for nearly half a mile before turning onto Deepdale Road (now called Tom Finney Way… it’s the A6063).

 After nearly a mile, turn right onto Park Side and again onto Hollins Road for the away end.